EDITORS

 Dr. Gough’s first book, Making a Mantra: Tantric Ritual and Renunciation on the Jain Path to Liberation (Chicago University Press, 2021), examines the life of a single Jain mantra, from its inception at the outset of the first millennium, to its use in medieval tantric initiations and meditative exercises, to its popularity as a source of healing today.
 Research for her current book project, which looks at the history of five different Digambara festivals, was supported by a Fulbright-Nehru Senior Research Fellowship.
 She has served as the chief editor of the Jain Journal since 2026.

-Dr. J R Bhattacharya
+J R Bhattacharya

-Chief Editor
+Chief Editor (Since 2026)

-Dr. Bhattacharya has published several articles and books in the field of historical linguistics, Jain canons, and Jainism with comparative religion and philosophy.
-Some of these include the translation of the Daśavaikālikasūtra, the publication of the manuscript of the original Praśnavyākaraṇasūtra.
-He has taught Prakrit in the summer schools organized by the B. L. Institute of Indology in New Delhi and the Institute of Jainology in London.
-Prof. Bhattacharya is an associate member of the Centre of Jain Studies, School of Oriental and African Studies (SOAS), University of London, UK, and also a member of the Board of Development of Prakrit Language, Ministry of Human Resource Development, Government of India.
-He has served as the chief editor of the Jain Journal since 2025.
+Dr. Bhattacharya has published extensively in the fields of historical linguistics, Jain canonical literature, and Jainism in comparative religious and philosophical perspectives.
+His publications include a translation of the Daśavaikālikasūtra and the publication of a manuscript of the Praśnavyākaraṇasūtra.
+He has taught Prakrit in summer schools organized by the B. L. Institute of Indology in New Delhi and the Institute of Jainology in London.
+Dr. Bhattacharya is an associate member of the Centre of Jain Studies at the School of Oriental and African Studies (SOAS), University of London, and a member of the Board of Development of Prakrit Language, Ministry of Human Resource Development, Government of India.
+He has served as Chief Editor of the Jain Journal since 2026.

-Dr. Anupam Jash
+Anupam Jash

 Coordinating Editor

-Dr. Nirmal Baid
+Nirmal Baid

-Managing Editor
+Managing Editor (Since 2026)

 Nirmal Baid, PhD, is Founding Director and Co-Chair of the Board of the Jain Education and Research Foundation, which established the first endowed Chair in Jain Studies at Florida International University in 2010 and later at the University of North Texas.
 Nirmal also serves on the Board of Directors of the Foundation for Excellence, which awards more than 20,000 scholarships annually for higher education to underprivileged students in India.
 Professionally, Nirmal held executive leadership roles at Visa and JPMorgan Chase.
 An avid world traveler and photographer, Nirmal recently retired from his professional life.
 Nirmal has published numerous research papers in the Technology domain as well as in Jain Studies.
 He earned his PhD in Jainology from Jain Vishva Bharati University, Ladnun, India.